See the documentation for a full list of the ZPL commands that are supported.

 In general, any modern, evergreen browser should work.

-Specifically, this means that you should be able to use the latest versions of Firefox, Chrome, and Safari, as well as Internet Explorer 10 or later.
+Specifically, this means that you should be able to use the latest versions of Firefox, Chrome, Edge and Safari.

 There are a number of reasons that you might be seeing differences between your physical labels and the Labelary output.